back forth

 Gothic Revival St. Luke Evangelical and Reformed Church building, built in 1903, with a

-school addition added in 1922.
+school added in 1925.
 Features include a crenellated corner tower, lancet window openings on sanctuary building and school, and attached buttresses.
 A "Good Shepherd" stained glass window is found on the original structure's gable section.

 Meetings and more